Japanese destroyer Niizuki: Construction and career

 Niizuki was commissioned on 31 March 1943, and she sailed on her maiden voyage to Sasebo under the leadership of Commander Kaneda Kiyoshi, where a series of training duties was conducted between Sasebo, Kure, and Hashirajima.
 Niizuki spent all of April transiting between Japanese ports, which included escorting the heavy cruiser Mogami to Kure in response of the American invasion of the Attu Islands.

-On the 16th of June, Niizuki finally departed Japan as part of a large task force of destroyers escorting the Japanese fleet to Saipan.
+On 16 June, Niizuki finally departed Japan as part of a large task force of destroyers escorting the Japanese fleet to Saipan.
 The next day, the force was intercepted by the submarine USS Flying Fish, but no ship was damaged as on the 19th Niizuki arrived at her destination.
 Niizuki then departed for Truk, arriving the day afterwards.
 From the 23rd to 25th, Niizuki took part on a troop transport run to Rabaul, and upon arriving, she was chosen by rear admiral Akiyama Teruo as his flagship of the entirety of destroyer squadron 3.
 On the 30th was ordered central Solomons in response of American threats of invasion.
 On 1 July, she arrived at Bougainville, and the next day departed as flagship of a bombardment mission on Rendova.
-Close to midnight, Niizuki finally saw her first action firing off her eight 3.9-inch (10 cm) guns with a group of six other destroyers lead by the light cruiser Yubari, shelling the enemy defenses with intense gunfire before retreating back to homebase.
+Close to midnight, Niizuki finally saw her first action firing off her eight 3.9-inch (10 cm) guns with a group of six other destroyers led by the light cruiser Yubari, shelling the enemy defenses with intense gunfire before retreating back to homebase.
 While underway, Niizuki's group was attacked by the American torpedo boats PT-156, PT-157, and PT-161. which all fired six torpedoes at the Japanese destroyers, but none hit as Niizuki chased off the trio with her gunfire, claiming two of them sunk (though all three survived).